-If the supervisor's decision does not resolve the dispute, the student may submit a written appeal to the Associate Provost for Academic Administration within 10 calendar days from the date of the supervisor's decision.
+If the supervisor's decision does not resolve the dispute, the student may submit a written appeal to the VP of SAEM within 10 calendar days from the date of the supervisor's decision.
 The student should include any written documentation in support of the appeal.
-The Associate Provost will request a written statement from the staff member and may meet with the staff member as well.
-The Associate Provost will review the appeal and any supporting documentation and will meet with the student.
-The Associate Provost will notify the student, the supervisor and the staff member of his or her decision within 10 calendar days of receipt of the appeal.
-The decision of the Associate Provost is final and not subject to further review.
+The VP will request a written statement from the staff member and may meet with the staff member as well.
+The VP will review the appeal and any supporting documentation and will meet with the student.
+The VP will notify the student, the supervisor and the staff member of his or her decision within 10 calendar days of receipt of the appeal.
+The decision of the VP is final and not subject to further review.